starburstgem/starburst/README.md

 ### Ruby and Rails

-Starburst requires Rails 3.1 or greater.
+Starburst [works](https://secure.travis-ci.org/csm123/starburst.svg?branch=master)] on Rails 3 and 4, and Ruby 1 and 2.

 ## Installation